zal626/landing-page/README.md

 # landing-page
-The Odin Project landing page project
+This my landing page project for The Odin Project.

+The CSS is laid out using flexbox.
+Several <div> tags and class selector have been used to attained the desired layout.